 Are we indeed good in God’s eyes?
 Consider the rich young man who was quite sincerely informing Jesus that he has not broken the 10 Commandments since he was a young boy.
 He asks Jesus what he must do to gain eternal life (go to heaven)?

 Matthew 19:18-23 … Jesus said “You shall do no murder, You shall not commit adultery, You shall not steal, You shall not bear false witness, Honor your father and your mother: and, You shall love your neighbor as yourself .”
 The young man said unto him, “All these things have I kept from my youth up: what lack I yet?”
 Jesus said unto him, If you want to be perfect, go and sell that you have, and give to the poor, and you shall have treasure in heaven: and come and follow me.”
 But when the young man heard that saying, he went away sorrowful: for he had great possessions.
 Then said Jesus unto his disciples, Truly I say unto you, That a rich man shall hardly enter into the kingdom of heaven. --- This man was obviously a very morally upstanding individual.
 Not even Jesus argued with him about his morality.
 I could certainly not say the same of myself.
 However, as “good” as this man was, he hadn’t gained eternal life yet.
 Why?
-Jesus exposes a sinful attachment for money in his heart and tells the man to deal with this sin.
+Jesus exposes a sinful attachment for money in his heart and tells the man to deal with this sin and then follow Him.
 We can never be good enough to gain eternal life because we all are sinners.
 Even if we are not aware of sin, like this man, we are still sinners because God says we are, and deep down, we know that we are.
-We can be as morally upright as this man was, and still not live good enough before God.
+Most who deny this probably haven't taken the time to think about this deeply.
+Many are constantly going from one stimulation to another (between work, our devices, TV, social media, etc) so that they are so pre-occupied with doing something that they have no time to think on things deeply - especially self-examination.
+If we were as morally upright as this man was, even our good works are still not good enough before God.
 Let's see what God says about our good works: